ShiviV/Telepathy/README.md

 Do you want to enter manually enter 1 or otherwise default matrice will be used

 if 1:
-Enter matrice and time accordingly will be computer
+Enter matrice and time accordingly will be computed

 if any other number